Quasa

 Acclaimed iPad digital painting app Procreate is declining to incorporate generative AI into its platform — and its CEO isn’t mincing words.

-"I fucking hate generative AI," Procreate CEO James Cuda said in a brief company video, posted yesterday to Procreate's official X-formerly-Twitter account.
+“I fucking hate generative AI,” Procreate CEO James Cuda said in a brief company video posted yesterday to Procreate’s official X (formerly Twitter) account.

 “I don’t like what’s happening in the industry, and I don’t like what it’s doing to artists,” Cuda continued.
 “We’re not going to be introducing any generative AI into our products.”

-"It's amazing to see a company actually respecting its user base," addedanother.
-"Incredible stuff."
+“It’s amazing to see a company actually respecting its user base,” added another.
+“Incredible stuff.”

-"Procreate I could kiss you," wrote another.
+“Procreate I could kiss you,” wrote a third.

 We’re never going there.
 Creativity is made, not generated.